How to Introduce

 When you run out of time, place the new cat back in his room and let your current pets back out in the house.
 They will continue the acceptance process on their own by smelling where the other has been.

 Cats are more smell than sight oriented when accepting a newcomer.
-Two other ways to speed up acceptance of a new cat:
+Two additional ways to speed up acceptance of a new cat:

 Rub your current cat with a hand towel.
 Then rub the new cat with the same towel.
 Also do the reverse, rub the new cat first, then rub your cats with that towel.
 They will begin to smell alike and will learn to accept the new smell.